lRomul/gramtion/README.md

   <a href="https://github.com/lRomul/gramtion"><img src="https://raw.githubusercontent.com/lRomul/gramtion/master/pics/gramtion.jpeg" alt="Title GRAMTION on the background of a black and white photo of clouds in the sky"></a>
 </p>
 <p align="center">
-    <em>Twitter bot for generating photo descriptions (alt text)</em>
+    <em>Twitter bot for generating photo descriptions</em>
 </p>

 This repo contains the source code of the Twitter [@GramtionBot](https://twitter.com/GramtionBot) for generating photo descriptions.
 Use cases and intends:
 * Help visually impaired Twitter users.
-Good image descriptions will help them understand what is happening in an image.
+Good image descriptions (alt text) will help them understand what is happening in an image.
 Instagram and Facebook use deep learning for image captioning.
 Twitter users can only add custom alt text descriptions themselves.
 Automation of alt text generation will help Twitter be more accessible.